How Companies Make the Right Decisions About ERP and MES Systems

 Case Study: Data-Driven ERP Decision in Production

-A mid-sized food production company was evaluating two ERP solutions.
+For example, a mid-sized food production company was evaluating two major ERP solutions.
 Instead of making a decision purely based on license cost, we conducted a full UCS-based analysis.
-The findings revealed that System A provided superior integration with production, while System B offered stronger financial modules.

 KPIs and ROI Metrics for ERP and MES Investments